 So it is with humility I document my journey to become a Proverbs 31 woman - through God's grace.
 And I hope this blog will help you, too, find the peace that can only come when we choose to obey and love Jesus Christ.

-I am a stay-at-home, homeschooling mommy of two who works as a writer and strives to be a Proverbs 31 woman.
-On this blog, you'll read about homemaking, child rearing, marriage, money matters, self sufficiency, God and more.
-You can learn about me at www.KristinaSeleshanko.com.
-Also check out my blog Christian Children's Book Review.
+I'm a stay-at-home, homeschooling mommy of two who works as a writer and strives to be a Proverbs 31 woman.
+I've also written lots of books (under my maiden name, too).
+On this blog, you'll read about homesteading, homemaking, child rearing, marriage, money matters, self sufficiency, God, and more.

 Contact: Want to send me a private note?
 Please email me at kriswrite at aol dot com.